runtime-shady-backroom/buttplug-lite/README.md

 ## Usage
 1. Download the [latest release](https://github.com/runtime-shady-backroom/intiface-proxy/releases/latest).
-2. Simply run intiface-proxy.exe.
+2. Simply run buttplug-lite.exe.
 I recommend you launch it from a shell (e.g. command prompt or powershell) so that you can see the logs and kill the process easily.
 If you run it directly you will have to kill it from task manager, as there is no GUI.

 ### Sending Commands
 Send text messages to `ws://127.0.0.1:3031/haptic`.